Diodotus I: Background and satrapy

-Diodotus was born c.
-300 BC to Diodotus, a dignitary of Alexander the Great, who was awarded land in Bactria.
-By some authors his father was a nephew of Seleucus I Nicator, which seems likely due to prestigious nature of the satrapy of Bactria (traditionally assigned to the crown Prince) of which Diodotus I inherited.

 The region of Bactria, which encompassed the Oxus river Valley in modern Afghanistan and Tajikistan, was conquered by Alexander between 329 and 327 BC and he settled a number of his veterans in the region.
 In the wars which followed Alexander's death in 323 BC, the region was largely left to its own devices, but it was incorporated in the Seleucid empire by Seleucus I between 308 and 305 BC, along with the rest of the territories that Alexander had conquered in Iran and Central Asia.
 Seleucus entrusted the region to his son and co-regent, Antiochus I, around 295 BC.
 Between 295 and 281 BC, Antiochus I established firm Seleucid control over the region.
 The region was divided into a number of satrapies (provinces), of which Bactria was one.
 Antiochus founded or refounded a number of cities on the Greek model in the region and he opened a number of mints to produce coinage on the Attic weight standard.
-After Antiochus I succeeded his father as ruler of the Seleucid empire in 281 BC, he entrusted the east to his own son, Antiochus II who remained in this position until he in turn succeeded to the throne in 261 BC.
+After Antiochus I succeeded his father as ruler of the Seleucid empire in 281 BC, he entrusted the east to his own son, Antiochus II, who remained in this position until he in turn succeeded to the throne in 261 BC.

-Diodotus became Seleucid satrap (governor) of Bactria during Antiochus II's reign.
+Diodotus became Seleucid satrap of Bactria during Antiochus II's reign.
+The nature of the Bactrian satrapy, traditionally assigned to an Achaemenid Crown Prince, suggests Diodotus' prominence.
+According to some scholars, he may have later married a daughter of Antiochus II (as his second marriage); although this is uncertain and Tarn's genealogical assertions are controversial.
 The Babylonian Astronomical Diaries record that an unnamed Bactrian satrap sent a herd of twenty war elephants to Babylon at the beginning of 273 BC to join the Seleucid forces fighting against Ptolemaic Egypt in the First Syrian War.
 This satrap may have been Diodotus, or a predecessor.
 Archaeological evidence for the period comes largely from excavations of the city of Ai-Khanoum, where this period saw the expansion of irrigation networks, the construction and expansion of civic buildings, and some military activity, probably raiding by nomads from the Central Asian steppe.
 As satrap, Diodotus was probably involved in these matters, though the specifics are not recoverable.